BrnMarq/null-pointers/README.md

 ├── main/
   ├── src/main.cpp
-  └── bin/main             # The program itself, the one that is going to handle the commands ├── tests/
+  └── bin/main             # The program itself, the one that is going to handle the commands ├── resources/
+  ├── graph/              # It contains a .png file with the representation of the match ├── tests/
   ├── src/test.cpp
   └── bin/test              # A executable that fills the project with fixed data